-As primary evidence of increased trading costs, we see from the regression results (Figure \ref{Cost Regressions}) that the coefficients are more negative in the 10MM+ notional buckets in the sample periods after either of the two changes have happened, indicating that the costs in this bucket are higher relative to the other buckets.
-For example, in the S2, S3 and S5 samples, the 10MM+ bucket coefficients are higher by 5\%, 2\% and 0\% as compared to the 5-10MM bucket coefficients which are lower by 13\%, 30\% and 19\% respectively.
-We can observe this effect in the graph of the Market Impact by notional buckets over time.
-In the other set of regressions with 25MM+ notional size categorization, for the S2, S3 and S5 samples, the 10-25MM bucket coefficients are higher by 9\%, 5\% and 11\% as compared to the 1-10MM buckets coefficients which are lower by 29\%, 7\% and 14\% respectively.
-The sample size is much smaller for the the 25MM+ bucket than the 10MM+ buckets and hence the results are not as reliable, but we include it for completeness.
-Including interaction effects between the liquidity demand and notional buckets or excluding the notional buckets does not improve or change the results significantly.
+\begin{doublespace} As primary evidence of increased trading costs, we see from the regression results (Figure \ref{Cost Regressions}) that the costs for the 10MM+ notional bucket after the event are higher relative to the other buckets.
+We ascertain this by calculating the difference between the coefficients of the notional buckets for the sample periods after either of the two changes have happened with the corresponding notional bucket coefficient for the sample before either of the events have happened.
+For example, when considering the difference in the coefficients of the S2, S3 and S5 samples with the S1 sample coefficient: the 10MM+ bucket coefficients are higher by 74\%, 81\% and 84\% respectively; the 5-10MM bucket coefficients are lower by 5\%, 23\% and 11\%.
+This effect is most clearly seen when comparing the coefficients of S2, S5 with S1 across increasing bucket sizes.
+We can observe this effect in the graph of the Market Impact by notional buckets over time (Figure \ref{Costs by Notional 10MM+}). \end{doublespace}